Keonapang/protein-binder-design/README.md

 # Adaption of NVIDIA BioNeMo: Protein Binder Design

 This workflow is designed for _in silico_ protein binder design by generating binder sequences and predicted structures for the binder and target.
-Unlike the original NVIDIA pipeline, this approach **does not** require running Alphafold2 on cloud GPU.

-Instead, you will first pre-compute the target protein structure on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2) (model #1), and save it as a `.PDB` file.
-This becomes the input for **RFDiffusion** (model #2), which generates the protein backbones for binder design.
-Subsequently, **ProteinMPNN** (model #3) will back-generate the amino acid sequence of this protein binder.
-Finally, this generated peptide structure is validated (step #4) on [PRODIGY](https://rascar.science.uu.nl/prodigy/) (Gibbs Free Energy) and Rosetta [FlexPepDoc](https://r2.graylab.jhu.edu/auth/login?next=%2Fapps%2Fsubmit%2Fflexpepdock).
+Two input files are required: (1) a `.pdb` structure of the target protein, and (2) a `.txt` containing selected target binding hotspots and start/stop positions. **RFDiffusion** generates the protein backbones for binder design.
+Subsequently, **ProteinMPNN** will back-generate the amino acid sequence of this peptide binder, followed by **AlphaFold2** predicting the PDB structure of the designed peptide binder.
+Finally, this generated peptide structure is validated (step #4) on [PRODIGY](https://rascar.science.uu.nl/prodigy/).
+Optionally, you may visualize the final binding complex using Rosetta [FlexPepDoc](https://r2.graylab.jhu.edu/auth/login?next=%2Fapps%2Fsubmit%2Fflexpepdock) or PyMOL.

-The example below generates 8 peptide binders for target protein ApoB-100.

 ### System Requirements

-- at least **240 GB** of fast NVMe SSD space *(assuming you're not running AlphaFold2.
-If so, you will need at least 2TB)*
+- at least **1500 GB** of fast NVMe SSD space
 - at least **24 CPU** cores
-- at least **64 GB RAM**
+- at least **128 GB RAM**
-- 2 or more NVIDIA L40s, A100, or H100 GPUs
+- 3 or more NVIDIA L40s, A100, or H100 GPUs

 ### Hardware requirements

-- Total: 2 x GPU, 47 GiB GPU memory, 1.3TB GB SSD drive space, 60GiB RAM,24 CPU

     - **RFdiffusion** runs on 1 x GPU, ≥12 GiB GPU memory, 15GB free SSD drive space
     - **ProteinMPNN** runs on 1 x GPU, ≥3 GiB GPU memory, 10GB free SSD drive space
+    - **AlphaFold2** runs on 1 x GPU, ≥32 GiB GPU memory, 1300GB free SSD drive space

 ### Software Pre-requisites